Bubka/2FAuth-Docs/docs/security/Authentication/sso.md

 ## Enabling SSO

 SSO is enabled by default.
-You can check it at _Admin > App setup_, in the _Registrations_ section.
+You can check it or change it at _Admin > Auth_.

+!!!
+SSO makes outgoing requests that you may want to pass through a proxy.

+If so, set the [PROXY_FOR_OUTGOING_REQUESTS](/getting-started/configuration/#proxy_for_outgoing_requests) environment variable.
+!!!

 ## Enable a provider